Our price of $579 is all inclusive. It includes all county and state fees.

 Our staff is available 24 hours a day, 7 days a week.
 You can contact us via phone anytime when an emergency happens & we will make arrangements on the spot.
 Call 602-358-8494.

-The only thing our direct cremation does not include, is an upgraded urn.
+Our direct cremation does not include an upgraded urn.
 The $579 does include the basic box urn for you.
 If you wish, we also offer a wide array of beautiful urns and keepsakes at rock bottom prices.

 $579 Direct Cremation Includes: